kinners00/bolt/documentation/bolt_examples.md

 >- Install [Bolt](https://puppet.com/docs/bolt/latest/bolt_installing.html)
 >- Ensure you have Powershell installed and Windows Remote Management (WinRM) access.
 >- powershell.exe and pwsh.exe must be available in the system PATH

->
+>- GUI or command line text editor such as [VSCode](https://code.visualstudio.com/download) [Notepad++](https://notepad-plus-plus.org/downloads)
+**Note:** VSCode has extensions for [Puppet](https://marketplace.visualstudio.com/items?itemName=puppet.puppet-vscode) and [YAML](https://marketplace.visualstudio.com/items?itemName=docsmsft.docs-yaml) which can be a useful companions when editing YAML and Puppet code.

 In this example, you:

-- Build a project-specific configuration using a Bolt project directory and PDK.
+- Build a project-specific configuration using a Bolt project directory.
 - Download module content from the Puppet Forge.
 - Write a Bolt plan to apply Puppet code and orchestrate the deployment of a package resource using the Chocolatey provider.